 MS-13 tip line targeting notorious street gang launched by FBI, Maryland's US Attorney

-A new national tip line unveiled Tuesday is the latest weapon against the notorious MS-13 gang, as federal officials hope to gather as much information as they can to use against the violent street gang.
+A new tip line unveiled Tuesday is the latest weapon against the notorious MS-13 gang, as federal officials hope to gather as much information as they can to use against the street gang violence battering both coasts.

 The new tip line, along with a public service announcement in Spanish, encourages people who may have information about the gang to come forward.
 Both were unveiled in Greenbelt, Maryland, a state with an alarming presence of MS-13 and MS-13-related murders.